 Providers are responsible for ensuring people's safety on their premises and that the Services they deliver are carried out safely.
-Where challenging behaviour is observed, Providers should consider whether police involvement is required and are encouraged to contact police if they believe it is necessary.
+Where challenging behaviour is observed, Providers should consider whether police involvement is required and are encouraged to contact police if they believe assistance from emergency services is necessary.